Michelet-Gaetan/ChatGPT_Llama_can_you_write_my_report/README.md

 The document named Comments_on_generated_texts.pdf provides a small summary of the quality and structure of the generated texts for each element (introduction, received items, methodology, conversation summary, and locations summary) and model (GPT3.5 and Llama2).

+The document named The_Mandate.pdf is the mandate received by the investigator for this fictive investigation.

 Then, the other documents provide the prompts submitted and the texts returned by the models.
 Their name follows this structure: Element_Model.pdf